ivlab/Template-UnityPackage/README_DOCUMENTATION.md

 Edit the [DocumentationSrc~/index.md](DocumentationSrc~/index.md) file to create the content for your landing page.
 This is a great place to start to learn markdown if you are new to it.
 Try including an image, linking to other pages, or creating an itemized list or table.

 *Tip: The source for building the website is in the DocumentationSrc~ directory, and the website gets built into the Documentation~ directory.
-The unusual tildas (~) at the end of the names is a Unity thing.
-By convention, Unity places documentation for each package in a directory named Documentation~.
-Also by convention, the Unity Editor ignores all directories with names that end with a tilda, so the documentation folder does not show up inside the editor and Unity does not create all those annoying .meta files for each file in the folder.
-We adopt the same strategy for the documentation source, since it is built outside the Unity editor.
-Be careful when working with these funky directory names in the unix shell.
-You need to escape the tilda character by writing `\~` instead of `~`.
-So, to change directories into the Documentation~ folder, you would type `cd Documentation\~` or use the tab auto-complete feature available in most shells, and let it do this for you!*
+Look at the bottom of this document for a cheat sheet on all the important directories and files.*

 ### The Manual